 There are 10 stock sectors classified by S&P Dow Jones Indices.
 These include energy, materials, industrials, consumer discretionary, consumer staples.
 Also, health care, financials, information technology, telecommunication services, and utilities.

-As a general rule, you would like to own two to three of the top companies in each major sector.
+A general rule is to own two to three of the top companies in each main sector.

 Investing in research doesn’t have to be for professional portfolio managers.
 It is for individual investors too.

-Another way to diversify a portfolio is between growth and value stocks.
+How to diversify a portfolio between growth and value stocks?

 Or between dividend stocks and those focused on plowing their profits back into their operations.